The Getty

 Discussion

-The Parent String is automatically concatenated by VCS or another application by an algorithm.
+The Parent String may be automatically concatenated by by an algorithm.
 Although the editor does not directly create parent strings, note that the choices you make for the preferred name, preferred English name, and Display Name affect the way in which parent strings are created.

 • The parent string for AAT is generally displayed in natural order rather than inverted order.
 Given that the strings may be so long, the middle levels are often omitted in horizontal displays; an ellipsis is used to indicate levels are missing (see example below).

-• In VCS, the Parent String is combined with the preferred term of the target AAT record in the Label.
+• The Parent String is combined with the preferred term of the target AAT record in the Label.
 For displays to users, the qualifier, if any, must also be included.

 • Examples